sijial430/bbeh/README.md

 Large language models (LLMs) are increasingly deployed in everyday applications, demanding robust general reasoning capabilities and diverse reasoning skillset.
 However, current LLM reasoning benchmarks predominantly focus on mathematical and coding abilities, leaving a gap in evaluating broader reasoning proficiencies.
 One particular exception is the BIG-Bench dataset, which has served as a crucial benchmark for evaluating the general reasoning capabilities of LLMs, thanks to its diverse set of challenging tasks that allowed for a comprehensive assessment of general reasoning across various skills within a unified framework.
 However, recent advances in LLMs have led to saturation on BIG-Bench, and its harder version BIG-Bench Hard (BBH).
 State-of-the-art models achieve near-perfect scores on many tasks in BBH, thus diminishing its utility.
 To address this limitation, we introduce BIG-Bench Extra Hard (BBEH), a new benchmark designed to push the boundaries of LLM reasoning evaluation.
 BBEH replaces each task in BBH with a novel task that probes a similar reasoning capability but exhibits significantly increased difficulty.

+## Leaderboard

+Click [here](leaderboard.md) to see the leaderboard.
+Feel free to also contribute results for models not already on the leaderboard.

 ## Citing this work

 If you use this dataset, we ask that you cite the following paper: